 Robert Gray was born in Colorado Springs in 1943 and spent his childhood in Loveland, Colorado.
 He received two degrees from Colorado State University and served as an officer in the U.S. Navy during the Vietnam War.
-His wife, Marjorie Burden Gray, also a Colorado native, is a highly awarded American history and government teacher and a James Madison Fellow.
-Their daughter Jamie, a fifth generation Coloradoan, is a designer in Seattle.
-They have made Buena Vista, Colorado, their residence for over 30 years.
+His wife, Marjorie Burden Gray, also a Colorado native, is a highly awarded retired American history and government teacher, a James Madison Fellow and Colorado Teacher of the Year.
+Their daughter Jamie, a fifth generation Coloradoan, is an artist in Kansas City, MO.
+They have made Buena Vista, Colorado, their residence for over 48 years.

 These interests in the natural history and aesthetics of natural woods, as well as his dedication to hand craft eventually led Gray to dedicate himself to his long term interest in woodturning.
 As his commitment to woodturning grew, Gray expanded his craft through studies under a number of nationally recognized turners, including Rude Osolnik of Kentucky's Berea College, Dale Nish of Brigham Young University, Richard Raffin of Australia, and Michael Peterson of Washington State.